 What type of information is analyzed?

 Business owners want to make sure that they fully understand many factors relative to the customers.
-The market, the customers, the product, clients’ needs, strengths, weaknesses, and much more.
+The market, the consumers, the business structure, the product, clients’ needs, strengths, weaknesses, and much more.

-There is also the analysis or background check of insurance policy, state permits, advertising methods, startup costs, business insurance, etc.
+There is also the analysis or background check of insurance policy, state permits, advertising methods, startup costs, business insurance policy, cargo insurance, etc.

 What needs to be analyzed in the delivery service?

-In terms of a delivery service or courier service, the
+In terms of a delivery service or courier services, the questions are

 - Who is doing deliveries in the service area?

-- Do big companies have their own delivery service or do they hire external delivery services?
+- Do big companies have their own delivery operation wing or do they hire external delivery services?